 Here's a plant , making food from sunlight, as it ought to.
 It sits there, soaking up sunlight all summer, making grain or corn or whatever.

-Now take that plant, and put in a poison gene from a bacteria.
+Now take that plant, and turn it into BT Corn, which 'makes it's own insecticide'.
+The modification puts in a poison gene from a bacteria.
 It is locked 'on', so that every bit of the plant has to use some of its energy making a toxic compound.

 And they don't care if they poison us & destroy the eco-system (all that toxin might not be so great, you know) in the process.

 GM crops pose a huge risk to the food chain.